VisoMasterFusion/VisoMaster-Fusion/README.md

-# VisoMaster-Fusion mod
+# VisoMaster Fusion

-### Visomaster a powerful yet easy-to-use tool for face swapping and editing in images and videos.
+### Visomaster Fusion is a powerful yet easy-to-use tool for face swapping and editing in images and videos.
 It utilizes AI to produce natural-looking results with minimal effort, making it ideal for both casual users and professionals.

 This version integrates major features developed by the community to create a single, enhanced application.
 It is built upon the incredible work of the original VisoMaster developers, **@argenspin** and **@Alucard24**.